hazelcast/hazelcast-cpp-client/README.md

     TypedData result = map.get<int>(3);
 ```

 As you can see in the above code snippet, we are putting int, string and MyCustomObject to the same map.
-Both the key and value can be different type for each map.put call.
+Both the key and value can be of different type for each map.put call.

-If you want to use mixed type map with near cache, then you should use the MixedNearCacheConfig class and add config to the ClientConfig using the addMixedNearCacheConfig method. e.g.:
+If you want to use mixed type map with near cache, then you should use the MixedNearCacheConfig class and add config to the ClientConfig using the addMixedNearCacheConfig method.
+See the below example:
 ```
    boost::shared_ptr<mixedtype::config::MixedNearCacheConfig> nearCacheConfig(new mixedtype::config::MixedNearCacheConfig("MixedMapTestMap"));
    clientConfig.addMixedNearCacheConfig(nearCacheConfig);
 ```
-Mixed type support for near cache only exist when the in-memory format is BINARY.
+Mixed type support for near cache only exists when the in-memory format is BINARY.
 The OBJECT in-memory format is not supported for MixedNearCacheConfig;

 The mixed type API uses the TypedData class at the user interface.